 Method 3 – Run SFC Scanner

 To detect any other issues in your system, you can use SFC Scanner.
 Allow this Microsoft tool to run in your system and see for possible memory management issues.
+SFC scan allows users to do a complete system scan and allows you to diagnose your PC.
 This method should be used only when using Safe Mode.

 - In the command prompt window, type “sfc /scannow” and press enter.
 Wait for the SFC to complete the scan and restart the computer.

-- Once the scan is complete, make sure to restart your computer.
+- Once the scan is complete, close the command prompt window and make sure to restart your computer.
 Once your computer is back on, check if the issue has already been fixed.

 Note: Remember to perform this scan at least two or three times to ensure that the scanner goes through all the areas of your PC.